-Paul Manafort Could Still Serve Time If Donald Trump Pardons Him Thanks To New York Lawsuit
+Paul Manafort Could Still Serve Time If Donald Trump Pardons Him, Thanks To New York Lawsuit

 — Donald J. Trump (@realDonaldTrump) August 22, 2018

-If Trump does pardon Manafort, the New York District Attorney Office can file criminal charges for violation of state laws, including tax evasion.
+If Trump does pardon Manafort, the New York District Attorney’s Office can file criminal charges for violation of state laws, including tax evasion.
 The president doesn’t have the power to pardon people for state charges, which would mean that Manafort may still be forced to serve time for any crimes he is convicted of.

 The presidents campaign manager may die in jail. https://t.co/buICMKNBwj